abhishek-kumar-code/Redfish_Public/profiles/Redfish Interoperability Profiles.md

   *ProfileName.vMajorVersion_MinorVersion_Errata.json*

 For example, version 1.2.0 of the BasicServer profile would be named "BasicServer.v1_2_0.json".
-The format shall include the Profile name and Profile version matching those property values within the document.
+The filename shall include the Profile name and Profile version matching those property values within the document.

 ## Basic functions